Data Analytics in Project Management: Enhancing Decision-Making and Outcomes

 Tools and methodologies for data analytics

-2. BI Tools: Tableau, Power BI.
+2. Business Intelligence Tools: Tableau, Power BI.

-3. Analytical Methodologies:
+3. Analytical Methods:

-Using historical data.
+Analyzing historical project data.

-Visualizing through charts and graphs.
+Visualizing metrics through charts, dashboards, and reports.

 Impact of Analytics on Project Efficiency, hours